Step #1: Sulfate-Free Clarifying Wash NOT Final Wash

-To start the method you need a clean slate so to speak.
+To start the Curly Girl Method, you need a clean slate.
 You need to remove the silicones that are currently in your hair from the last time you washed and styled your hair.
-We used to think the final wash (washing hair one last time with sulfates to quickly remove the silicones) was mandatory, that way you can begin to properly hydrate your hair.
+Now here is where the misinformation comes in that we must clear up at once!

 If you would like more information on the differences between cleansers and shampoos (including the difference between no-poo and low-poo) please click here.

 If you are choosing to follow the “strict” Curly Girl Method, you do not use shampoo to clarify, instead, you use an acidic rinse like a Lemon Rinse or an Apple Cider Vinegar Rinse.

 Deep conditioning is vital to the health of your hair.
 This is quite possibly THE most important step in your haircare regime.

 Deep conditioners are a more intensive conditioner than the day-to-day rinse out conditioner, this is why it is so vital to repair the health of your curls.

 Deep conditioners are designed to penetrate the strands (deeper than most conditioners) and work to help repair damage and maintain overall health from within.